ashleycawley/cli-watch/README.md

 ```

+## Dev Notes
+* Create a sanatise function to filter out passwords from strings like:
+-p'PaSsWoRd'

 ## Completed Improvements
 * Find a better way of finding a list of users (other than ls /home)
 * Add checking of root user's .bash_history